-Over eight years the Spine® has established itself as one of the world’s toughest endurance race series.
-A seven-day, non-stop, ultramarathon along the 268-mile (431km) Pennine Way National Trail.
-The MONTANE® Spine® Flare and Fusion races are the summer versions of the MONTANE® Spine® Race & Challenger which take place each January.
+Over eight years the Spine has established itself as one of the world’s toughest endurance race series.
+A seven-day, non-stop, ultra marathon along the 268-mile (431km) Pennine Way National Trail.
+The Montane Spine Flare and Fusion races are the summer versions of the Montane Spine Race and Challenger - which take place each January.
 Whilst the weather may differ slightly the brutal and unforgiving course remains the same.

-After three and a half days of solid racing along Britain’s most iconic National Trail, the Pennine Way, Sabrina Verjee touched the wall of the Border Hotel in Kirk Yetholm in 82h 19m 07s, becoming the first female to win the MONTANE® Spine® Fusion race outright.
+After three and a half days of solid racing along Britain’s most iconic National Trail, the Pennine Way, Sabrina Verjee touched the wall of the Border Hotel in Kirk Yetholm in 82h 19m 07s

 "It was remarkable to follow Sabrina during the race and appreciate first-hand why she is so highly regarded within the running community.